-In Poland, however, some mechanisms that aim to reduce the dynamics of the increase in the amount of urban wastewater have been shown to work.
-For instance, after 1992, regulations were introduced in Poland requiring full metering of water intake by households ([49], p.
-26).
-This was an important factor contributing to the reduction of water consumption and thus the amount of wastewater produced.
-The next factor is the rising prices of water (especially after year 2000).
+Showing this data in percentages, the rise of cold water prices in Poland reached 583% between the years 1995-2018 (data before the year 1995 are difficult to compare because of very high inflation rates during this time.
+In the year 1995 there was a currency devaluation, so data can be more easily compared).
 Another important process could be the exploitation of the technological gap.
 After a period of economic transition, modern energy- and water-saving appliances were immediately introduced, and there was a relatively rapid exchange (or purchase) of household appliances.
-In both trends, it is important to distinguish between urban areas (about 95% of city dwellers connected to wastewater plants) and villages (respectively, 42%) [50] (access date 20 July, 2019).
+In both trends, it is important to distinguish between urban areas (about 95% of city dwellers connected to wastewater plants) and villages (respectively, 42%) [49].

-This is an important remark for policy-makers.
+This is an important area to note for policy-makers.
 Economic instruments (fees for water) influence the level of water consumption, and this balances the effect caused by the growing number of inhabitants connected to the treatment plant network.
-The amount of sewage sludge has been growing due to increasing pollution load in municipal wastewater and better treatment processes in wastewater treatment plants (in 2000, only 21% of sewage was treated biologically with increased biogen removal; in 2018, it was 55.6%; (Table 3).
+The amount of sewage sludge has been growing due to increasing pollution load in municipal wastewater and better treatment processes in wastewater treatment plants (in 2000, only 21% of sewage was treated biologically with increased biogen removal; in 2018, it was 55.6% (Table 2).
 When reaching a certain level of analysis, the dynamics of increasing the amount of sewage sludge will fall.
-It is hard to determine when this happens, but these processes are visible in our Western neighbors [51].
+It is hard to determine when this happens, but these processes are visible in our Western neighbors [53].

 The presented data and the calculated indicators should be approached with some caution.
-Due to the possibility of temporary storage, sewage sludge may be processed in a different year than it was produced.
-In the case of provincial data, the deposits may be processed (recovered or disposed of) in a different province than the one in which they were produced in.
+Due to the possibility of temporary storage, sewage sludge may be processed in a different year than when it Sustainability 2020, 12, 3686 16 of 28 was produced.
+In the case of provincial data, the sludge may be processed (recovered or disposed of) in a different province than the one in which they were produced in.
 However, some conclusions can be drawn.
 The data provided by Central Statistical Office (CSO) and Local Data Bank (LDB) are not consistent and require high persistence to analyze them.
-Firstly, in the basic table on the quantities of prepared and processed sewage sludge [52] (Table 58(103)), the sum of the values given in the subcategories does not equate to the amount of sewage sludge produced.
+Firstly, in the basic table on the quantities of prepared and processed sewage sludge [50] (Table 58 (103)), the sum of the values given in the subcategories does not equate to the amount of sewage sludge produced.
 The category "Other", which has a high value and unfortunately shows the failure to operate the sewage sludge management system in Poland, is omitted.
 This category appears only in the analyses for the provinces and in Eurostat data.
 It is also not included in the data contained in the LDB.
 In addition, LDB uses the categories "Stored together" and "Time-stored" only when examining the data.
 It is possible that the LDB category "stored together" corresponds to the CSO's category of "stored", whereas the second LDB category, "stored temporarily", in the statistical yearbook of the CSO is not present in this table.
 The analysis of the basic data is difficult to understand; it becomes unreadable and should serve not only to assess the current state and analyze trends from the past, but also to predict for the future and provide a basis for decision making.

-Data inconsistencies were also identified in the strategy for dealing with municipal sewage sludge for the period 2019-2022, indicating three sources of data on sewage sludge and how to process it ([41], p.
+Data inconsistencies were also identified in the Strategy for Municipal Sewage Sludge Treatment for the period 2019-2022, indicating three sources of data on sewage sludge and how to process it [41] (p.
 31):